 Squarespace plans

 Squarespace offers a free trial, so you can test the platform without inputting a payment method.
-If you want to try it out, you’ll have 14 days to design and customize your website before committing to one of the plans below.
+If you want to try it out, you'll have 14 days to design and customize your website before committing to a plan below.

 Basic